Research Ethics in the School of Education

 All modifications which require ethics approval must be submitted to the REC and approved prior to implementation.
 Annual reporting to REPC is standard procedure.

-End of project reporting is mandatory for all students, who are required to complete an End of Research Project form, which can be found HERE (pdf).
+End of project reporting is mandatory for all students, who are required to complete the form below.

 Relevant documents, templates and sample documents are available to download below: